 Simply cook and cool your pasta, toss in your fresh basil, tomatoes, and mozzarella, then whisk together a simple balsamic dressing.
 Put in the fridge for a couple of hours to let the flavors become even more delicious, and bam – you’ve got a perfectly simple side dish for your next get-together.

-If you love pasta salad, be sure to try our Italian Pasta Salad, BLT Pasta Salad, and our Creamy Pesto Pasta Salad.
+If you love pasta salad, be sure to try our Italian Pasta Salad, Greek Tortellini Pasta Salad, BLT Pasta Salad, and our Creamy Pesto Pasta Salad.

-A glass mixing bowl filled with ingredients to make this Caprese Pasta Salad recipe, including cooked pasta, mozzarella balls, cherry tomatoes and fresh basil.
+A glass mixing bowl filled with ingredients to make this mozzarella ball pasta salad, including cooked pasta, mozzarella balls, cherry tomatoes and fresh basil.

-• Pasta - the typical pasta to use for pasta salad is spiral pasta or rotini.
+• Pasta – the typical Caprese Salad pasta to use is spiral pasta, rotini, or fusilli capri.
 You could also use penne, bowtie pasta, mostaccioli or even macaroni.

 • Fresh Tomatoes – you can use any color or type of cherry or grape tomatoes.
 Typically I cut them in half so that they are easier to eat.
 If you can get your hands on delicious seasonal heirloom tomatoes, by all means use those instead.
 Just cut into bite-sized pieces.